MathijsBok/ticket-system/PROJECT_SUMMARY.md

 ## Overview

-A complete Zendesk-like ticket management system built with modern technologies.
+A complete ticket management system built with modern technologies.

 ## What Was Built